Shrushti2006/My-1st-demo/README.md

 # My-1st-demo
-This is my 1st repository for git lecture
+This is my 1st repository for git lecture.